code34/armago_x64/README.md

 The minimal requirement to build a good & nice GOLANG .dll or .so extension with ARMA3 :)

+This template extension complete those jobs:
+- receive ARMA input
+- write it into a file into ARMA directory
+- return a result to ARMA

 ## Requirements & Build

 1- install the 64bits TDD gcc compiler on your machine